 - License To Whine: Aegwynn spends much of the book exerting this.

 - The Man Behind the Man: Zmodlor is ultimately behind the Burning Blade.
 The Shadow Council of Felwood is ultimately behind Zmoldor.
 The Burning Legion is ultimately behind the Shadow Council.
 Sargeras is ultimately behind the Burning Legion.

-- More Than Mind Control: Zmodlor is too weak to control Kristoff on his own and requires the man's massive racism to actually suceed in his plan.
+- More than Mind Control: Zmodlor is too weak to control Kristoff on his own and requires the man's massive racism to actually succeed in his plan.

 - Never Mess with Granny

 - Only Sane Man: Averted.
 For once, the people of Theramore and Durotar are largely opposed to warfare and it takes a great deal of effort to get it started.

 - In Theramore's case, it's not so much that they're averse to war (for the common footsoldier, anyway) as it is they trust Jaina's judgement to the point that a couple off-duty town guards threaten to beat the snot out of a visiting merchant who badmouths her in a tavern, even if they might share his sentiment that the Horde is dangerous.

 - Sophisticated as Hell: When not Wangsting about her life, Aegwynn can come of as this: She treats her powers and things like demons incredibly casually and can not stand the formalities of her position.
 The latter was part of the reason why she had a falling out with the Council of Tirisfal.
 She is also quite foul-mouthed.